(Also Called 'Stress Headaches')

 "Tension-type" headaches are the most common type of headaches among adults.
-They used to be commonly referred to as muscle contraction headaches or stress headaches, but these old terms have been abandoned.
+They used to be commonly referred to as muscle contraction headaches or stress headaches, but these old terms are no longer used.

-A tension-type headache may appear periodically (episodic, less than 15 days per month) or chronically (more than 15 days per month).
-An episodic tension headache may be described as a mild-to-moderate, constant band-like pain or pressure.
+A tension-type headache may appear periodically (episodic, fewer than 15 days per month) or chronically (more than 15 days per month).
+An episodic tension headache may be described as a mild-to-moderate, constant, band-like pain or pressure.
 These headaches may last from 30 minutes to several days.
 Episodic tension headaches usually begin gradually, and often occur in the middle of the day.

-About 30% to 80% percent of the adult U.S. population suffers from occasional tension headaches.
-Chronic daily tension headaches affect approximately 3% of the population.
-Women are twice as likely to suffer from tension-type headaches as men.
+About 30 to 80 percent of the adult population in the United States suffers from occasional tension-type headaches.
+Chronic daily tension-type headaches affect approximately 3% of the population; women are twice as likely to suffer from them as men.

-Most people with episodic tension headaches have them no more than once or twice a month, but the headaches can occur more frequently.
+Most people with episodic tension-type headaches have them no more than once or twice a month, but the headaches can occur more frequently.

-Chronic tension headaches tend to be more common in females.
-Many patients with chronic tension headaches have usually had the headaches for more than 60 to 90 days.
-For many headache sufferers, these headaches impair their daily activities.
+Many patients with chronic tension-type headaches have usually had the headaches for more than 60 to 90 days.
+For many headache sufferers, these headaches have a negative effect on their daily activities.

 What causes tension-type headaches?

 There is no single cause for tension-type headaches.
-This type of headache syndrome is not a trait that runs in families.
+This type of headache does not run in families.
 In some people, tension-type headaches are associated with tightened muscles in the back of the neck and scalp.
-This muscle tension may be exacerbated by:
+This muscle tension may be made worse by:

 Tension-type headaches can be triggered by some type of environmental or internal stress.
-This stress may be known (overt) or unknown (covert) to the patient and their family.
+This stress may or may not be known to the patient and their family.
 The most common sources of stress include family, social relationships, friends, work, and school.
 Examples of stressors include: